SAT grammar can be a daunting experience for the most fluent students, leave alone for

 You need to watch out though.
 There are many English grammar books in the market that will

-teach you much more than you need for the SAT, and you can spend weeks studying
+much more than you need for the SAT, and you can spend weeks studying

 something that is unlikely to have much effect on your Writing score.

-What you need is a concise book that clearly outlines the topics that are tested in the SAT,
+concise book that clearly outlines the topics that are tested in the SAT,

 and explains these in detail with real examples from the SAT.